 - Add some milk and honey or palm sugar if you like your tea slightly sweet.

 - In a saucepan, add 1 cup of water and some ginger pieces, clove, bay leaf, and black pepper.

 - Boil the ingredients for a few minutes to let the essence of the herbs infuse with the water.

 - Strain the liquid in a cup and drink it while hot.

 - Drink this tonic twice a day.

-The three central self-care measures to reduce the duration and occurrence of sneezing are:
+The three central self-care measures to reduce the duration and occurrence of continuous sneezing are: